-To conduct the study, researchers at Lund University’s Astrogeobiology Laboratory dissolved almost ten tonnes of sedimentary rocks from ancient seabeds in strong acids because the sediment contains residue from the meteorites dating back to when they fell to Earth.
-Meteorites contain a small fraction of a mineral, a chromium oxide, which is very resistant to degradation.
+To conduct the study, researchers at Lund University’s Astrogeobiology Laboratory dissolved almost ten tonnes of sedimentary rocks from ancient seabeds in strong acids because the sediment contains residue from meteorite impacts dating back to when they fell to Earth.
+Meteorites contain a small fraction of a mineral, chromium oxide, which is very resistant to degradation.
 The microscopic chromium oxide grains were sifted out in the laboratory and serve as time capsules with an abundance of information, Birger Schmitz:

 “The dissolved sediment represents 15 periods over the past 500 million years.
 In total, we have extracted chromium oxide from almost 10,000 different meteorites.
 Chemical analyses then enabled us to determine which types of meteorites the grains represent.”